mattermost/mattermost-handbook/operations/deployment-engineering/overview.md

 Deployment Engineering provides expertise on how to run and deploy Mattermost and the platform as a whole, and act as extensions of R&D supporting customers in partnership with post-sales and revenue retention teams.

+## Mandte

+The team's primary mandate is to increase customer seats deployed.

+We collect [seats deployed data](https://docs.google.com/spreadsheets/d/1ZnjJHWIsT9hIxotCYrSG66XIWsf_usf258Ll8HgVmzU/edit#gid=423031054) on a quarterly basis where available, and prioritize initiatives based on a) underdeployment with low customer adoption (e.g. 50% of users are active on a monthly basis), and b) customer ARR >$50,000.

 ## Q2 Priorities (May - July)

 The Deployment Engineering team has three key priorities for this quarter: